-Effective Date: Revised Date:
+Subject: Effective Date: Revised Date:

-June 1, 1997 November 15, 2012
+Written Directive System June 1, 1997 November 15, 2012

-Pages: Distribution:
+Title: Pages: Distribution:

-.
-1 All Members
+Employee Recognition, Commend 1 All Members

-Chief of Police Approval:
+Cross Reference: Chief of Police Approval 1:

-Nathaniel Allen
+CALEA Reference Chapter Nathaniel Allen

-June 1, 1997 Pages: 1 Chief of Police Approval

 Employee recognition, commendation and discipline is adopted from policy and procedure produced and approved by the City of Decatur Personnel Board.
 It relates to recognition, commendation, oral and written warnings and is not intended to create a property interest or contractual right in the employees of the City of Decatur.
 The City of Decatur further reserves the right to amend this section at any time when the best interest of the City of Decatur requires such amendment.